What is affiliate marketing? It’s a way for bloggers and website owners to make money online without working directly with customers or clients.

 When you apply to join the network, you aren’t added to each affiliate program the network operates.
 You must apply to join each program.

-Once you make your application, you’ll either be approved and granted access to the codes you need to put ads on your site, or you will be told your application needs approving.
+Once you make your application, you’ll either be approved and granted access to the codes you need to put ads on your site, or you will be told your application needs approval.

 Sometimes a company takes hours to approve applications.
 Sometimes they take months.
 You can only place the ads on your site once your application gets approved.